ARM-software/lisa/doc/source/configuration.rst

    All three values should be Python `old-style format strings`_ specifying which `log record attributes`_ should be displayed.

+.. confval:: remote_assets_path

+   Path to the local mount of a network assets repository.
+See :ref:`assets_repository`.

 There are also a couple of settings are used to provide additional metadata for a run.
 These may get picked up by instruments or result processors to attach  context to results.